-At the beginning of this series, I introduced the analogy of the convenience retailer as a finely tuned performance car in a race for fuel volume.
+At the beginning of this series, I introduced the analogy of the convenience retailer as a finely tuned performance car in a race for fuel volume and the 7 elements of fuel retail and convenience success.
 In the past four installments, we have considered the importance of appropriate pricing, accurate and insightful data, monitoring competition and the right facilities profile.
 In this article, we will take a closer look at operations and how this element enables success.

 How customer experiences can drive traffic or put you out of business